src4026/history-notes/content/Women, Caste, and Reform.md

 > [!tldr] Swami Dayanand Saraswati
 > - Supported widow remarriage.
+> - Founded the Arya Samaj in 1875, an organisation that attempted to reform Hinduism.

 > [!tldr] Jyotirao Phule
 > - Established school for girls in Maharashtra.